 Product/Method Rates Mix Triclopyr Ortho® Weed B Gon "Chickweed, Clover & Oxalis Killer" 5 oz.
 (10 Table- spoons) per 1000 ft2 To determine the amount of mix needed, first measure the area to be treated, then measure the amount of plain water needed to spray the area using a backpack or tank sprayer.
 Allow sufficient time for the area to dry completely before treatment.
 Then add 1/2 ounce (one Tablespoon) of product to enough water for each 100 sq. feet of area that needs to be treated.
 Spray plants until they are wet but not dripping.
-Aminopyralid Milestone ® Spot/Foliar 1 tsp per 1000 ft2 To treat a 1,000 sq. ft. area: Using a 2 to 4 gallon backpack or tank sprayer, add half of the water needed to cover all plants with one teaspoon MilestoneTM, agitate, then add water to reach desired amount (0.5 - 2.5 gallons total volume, depending on quantity and size of plants).
-Lightly spray all hawkweed plants in 1,000 sq. ft. area, then continue lightly spraying the hawkweed until the tank is empty and all plants have been thoroughly covered.
+Aminopyralid Milestone ® Spot/Foliar 1 tsp per 1000 ft2 To treat a 1,000 sq. ft. area: Using a 2 to 4 gallon backpack or tank sprayer, add half of the water needed to cover all plants with one teaspoon Milestone [TM] , agitate, then add water to reach desired amount (0.5 - 2.5 gallons total volume, depending on quantity and size of plants).
+Lightly spray all hawk- weed plants in 1,000 sq. ft. area, then continue lightly spraying the hawkweed until the tank is empty and all plants have been thoroughly covered.
 The addition of a non-ionic surfactant (at least 80% active ingredient) is recommended to enhance herbicide activity.

-specific and safety measures.
+READ AND FOLLOW ALL LABEL DIRECTIONS AND RESTRICTIONS.
+Obey all label precautions including site specific and safety measures.
 Always use personal protective equipment that includes coveralls, chemical resistant gloves, shoes plus socks, and protective eyewear.
 Use of brand names does not connote endorsement and is for reference only; other formulations of the same herbicides may be available under other names.
 Information provided is current as of the date of the fact sheet.
 Pesticide product registration is renewed annually.
 Product names and formulations may vary from year to year.